WC alumna uses journalism skills to promote her alma mater

 Crystal Woerly was born to tell stories.
 As public relations director for Weatherford College, she gets to share stories of folks around campus for a living, a dream come true for a communicator such as her.

 "I’ve always enjoyed telling people's stories," Woerly said.
 "I took an intro to journalism class in ninth grade and realized I had a knack for writing – not as a novelist.
-I stink at writing nonfiction, but I’m good at taking a large amount of factual information and people’s experiences and combining it into a story that is, hopefully, entertaining and easy to digest.”
+I stink at writing fiction, but I’m good at taking a large amount of factual information and people’s experiences and combining it into a story that is, hopefully, entertaining and easy to digest.”

 Woerly attended WC from 2000-2002 where she completed her Associate of Arts degree.
 She then attended the University of North Texas full time from 2002-2004, and then part time until she finished her Bachelor of Arts degree in journalism in 2011.